 The main working component of any scrub is abrasive particles.
 Most often, body exfoliants contain mechanical abrasives of natural or synthetic origin:

 - Crushed apricot, almond, raspberry, grape, kiwi, and blackberry seeds.

 - Loofah particles.

-A separate type is scrub-paste ubtanami, or ubtan.
+A separate type is scrub-paste ubtanami or ubtan.
 This is an Ayurvedic mixture, which is prepared from nuts, oils, herbs, and chickpeas ground together with the shell.
-Ideally – taking into account the characteristics of your skin.
+Ideally – take into account the characteristics of your skin.

 In addition, the formula of good scrubs includes caring ingredients, such as:

 - Plant extracts.